gwleuverink/eloquent-hashid-binding/docs/contribute.md

 ## Contributing
-I consider this package pretty much feature complete.
 Any contributions concerning bugfixes, documentation or allround great ideas are more than welcome.
 Please open up an issue and discuss.

 ### Getting it running
 Clone this repository and `composer install`